It’s only a few days til christmas, so why not play these classics for some festive-fun this holiday season!

 Elf was a massive Christmas blockbuster upon release – even being adapted into a 10-mission Game Boy Advance game.
 The game follows the same story as the film, with the protagonist being Buddy the elf – or a human brought up by the Elf’s at the North Pole.
 The player guides Buddy back into Manhattan to find his real father.

-We hope you enjoy our festive game suggestions and a Merry Christmas and Happy New Year from the whole team at Bespoke Arcades!
+We hope you enjoy our festive game suggestions and even more so our fantastic custom arcade machines (that make great present by the way!) and a Merry Christmas and Happy New Year from the whole team at Bespoke Arcades!